kalzeo/Augmented-Fashion-Android-AR/README.md

-## Cloning the Project
+## Opening the Project
+Skip steps 1 and 2 if you have already downloaded / cloned the project and go to step 3 instead.
 1. Open Android Studio and click on "Get Project from Version Control" on the welcome screen.
 2. Enter the URL as https://github.com/kalzeo/Augmented-Fashion-Android-AR.git and click the Clone button.
+3. Open Android Studio and click on "Open" and find the project directory.
-3. Once the project opens, go to `File > Project Structure > Project` and make sure the SDK is set to Android API 33.
+4. Once the project opens, go to `File > Project Structure > Project` and make sure the SDK is set to Android API 33.
-4. Go to `File > Project Structure > Modules` and make sure the Manifest file and Resources directory are correct.
+5. Go to `File > Project Structure > Modules` and make sure the Manifest file and Resources directory are correct.
    > The manifest location should be something like:
    > /home/{YOUR USERNAME}/StudioProjects/Augmented-Fashion-Android-AR/mediapipe/projects/android/src/java/com/google/mediapipe/apps/camera/AndroidManifest.xml
    >
    > The resources location should be something like:
    > /home/{YOUR USERNAME}/StudioProjects/Augmented-Fashion-Android-AR/mediapipe/projects/android/src/java/com/google/mediapipe/apps/camera/res
-5. **IMPORTANT:** The `android_sdk_repository` and `android_ndk_repository` paths will need to be configured in the WORKSPACE file found in the root directory before any building can be done.
+6. The `android_sdk_repository` and `android_ndk_repository` paths will need to be configured in the WORKSPACE file found in the root directory.
 Run the following script to set these up: `sh setup_workspace_sdk_ndk_paths.sh`